dbrugne/donut/README.md

 - [ ] Auto-mention user in room message ($.fn.mentionize())
 - [ ] Change the to server->client messages : room:join/leave and user:open/close (for something like ?)
 - [ ] Implement async series/waterfall in socket code
+- [ ] Replace room:out by user:disconnect on socket disconnection

 **Room/user design**
 - [ ] Room